EjiroOsiephri/DavisLimited-Frontend/Readme.md

 Click on the "Delete" button to remove the last character entered.
 The delete function (DEL) is triggered to delete the last character from the calculator screen.

+I also added a audion click functionalit when you click on the buttons

 Note:
 This calculator supports basic arithmetic operations.
 It may not handle complex expressions or scientific calculations.